 - Bug URL: The bug URL identifies the location in the application where you discovered the bug.

 - Description: Provide detailed information about the vulnerability.
 Add clear and descriptive replication steps so that the organization can easily reproduce and validate your findings.
 Describe the risk and the impact.
 Provide illustrative evidence in the form of screenshots or videos that shows proof of the vulnerability.
 This is one of the most impactful things you can do to provide context around your submission.
 We strongly recommend you provide this every time you submit.

 Creating a Vulnerability Report

 From the bounty brief, click Submit Report.

-When the report form appears, enter a name for the report in the Info field.
-The summary should be descriptive and concise.
+In Summary title, provide a name for the report.
+The summary must be descriptive and concise.